-Then, however, comes the inevitable rejection – the sudden and persistent home-sickness for the expat lifestyle.
+Then, however, comes the inevitable rejection – the sudden and persistent home-sickness for the expatriate lifestyle.
 Ideally, this should be followed by recovery and adaptation to your “new old” home.
-Unfortunately, this phase may take up to two years.
+Unfortunately, this might take years for some.

-Most expats will mainly focus on the hands-on repatriation problems that come with moving back to their home country – packing boxes, cancelling the rental agreement, sorting out flight tickets.
+Most expatriates will mainly focus on the hands-on issues that come with moving back to their home country – packing boxes, cancelling the rental agreement, sorting out flight tickets.
 Unfortunately, they often neglect emotional and intellectual preparations, often causing severe repatriation problems.

 When Ingrid (47) had to repatriate for the second time, she wanted to make up for everything she had failed to do at the end of her family’s first international assignment.
 She had realized what an important part of repatriation saying farewell to your host country was: